ManasiPat/Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing/Retrieval/README.md

     python sbst_iid.py; sbst_ood.py

-4. Coverage based retrieval for IN and OUT sets, respectively
+4. Coverage based retrieval for IN and OUT sets, respectively tun

     python sBSR_iid.py; python sBSR_ood.py

+5. Retreiver with our substring-based method (SR) for IN and OUT sets, respectvely run

+   python